 REPRESENTATIVE RESULTS:

 Fluorometry of two representative RNA samples showed two bands at approximately 2,000 nt (Figure 1A, B).
 The insect 28S ribosomal RNA is comprised of two polynucleotide chains held together by hydrogen bonds, which are easily disrupted by brief heating or agents that disrupt hydrogen bonds35.
 The resulting two components are approximately the same size as the 18S ribosomal RNA.
 The second RNA sample showed high levels of degradation (Figure 1B).

 Photoperiodic treatment of a representative group of A. albopictus mosquitoes resulted in high diapause incidence in short-day-reared mosquitoes, and low diapause incidence in long-day-reared mosquitoes, although there was some variation among replicates (Table 2).
+For example, replicate SD2 shows lower (80%) diapause incidence than the remaining replicates (87.18% - 97.67%).
+This replicate also had the smallest sample size, so it is recommended to set aside a sufficient number of eggs (>150) for the diapause measurement in order to obtain an accurate result.

 Post-sequencing read cleaning on one representative library from adult A. albopictus females removed a substantial number of reads (from 83,853,322 to 52,736,065 total reads for one representative library).
 Digital normalization further reduced the number of total reads to 41,435,934.
 A Trinity assembly of these reads generated 76,377 contigs, with an N50 of 1,879, mean contig length of 1,023.1, and a maximum contig length of 20,892 (Figure 3).
 Differential expression analyses from a similar workflow of embryos reared under diapause-inducing conditions at 11 and 21 days post-oviposition revealed 3,128 differentially expressed genes between these two time periods (Figure 4).

 Figure Legends: